 How SEBAC Is Governed

 SEBAC is governed by an all-volunteer Board composed of seven Directors elected by the membership to serve two-year terms.
 The Board in turns holds an annual election of officers.

-The following Directors currently serve on the Board: David Bluestein (ECC), Monica Cooper (CAPE, Inc.), David Bluestein (ECC), Dennis Morgan (I.C.E.
-Service Group), John Dwyer (KEMSON), and Richard Burdine (KOMAN Government Services), Charles Herrmann (Avanti Corporation), Fritz Meyer (EA Engineering, Science and Technology), and Steve Shirley (ARS) and Current Officers:
+The following Directors currently serve on the Board: Kirste Webb (ARS), David Bluestein (ECC), Monica Cooper (CAPE, Inc.), David Bluestein (ECC), Dennis Morgan (I.C.E.
+Service Group), John Dwyer (KEMSON), and Richard Burdine (KOMAN Government Services), Charles Herrmann (Avanti Corporation) and Fritz Meyer (EA Engineering, Science and Technology)

 John Dwyer – President